In Ontario, in early March, although there may still be lots of snow, it is time to start pruning:

 Honey locust diseases - W.R.
 Jacobi

-When to prune:
+When to prune these:

 There are many good videos by fruit farmers that show you how.

-Late winter is the best time for the above trees, as pruning in the spring or summer can increase the chance of disease such as the bacterial “fireblight”.
+Sometimes, pruning in the spring or summer can increase the chance of disease such as the bacterial “fireblight”.